TERREMEMBER/znbase/docs/content/v2.0/benchmark/scalability/scaling-queries-ysql.md

 ![Total YSQL operations per second](/images/benchmark/scalability/total-ysql-ops-per-sec.png)

 The read throughput on this cluster while the benchmark was in progress is shown below.
 The read throughput was 2.8 million selects per second.
-YugabyteDB reads are strongly consistent by default and that is the setting used for this benchmark.
+ZNbaseDB reads are strongly consistent by default and that is the setting used for this benchmark.
 Additional throughput can be achieved by simply allowing timeline-consistent reads from follower replicas (see [Architecture for horizontal write scaling](#architecture-for-horizontal-write-scaling) below).

 ![CPU usage](/images/benchmark/scalability/total-ysql-ops-per-sec-2.png)